EFTEC/BladeOne/README.md

 instead of
 http://localhost/img/resource.jpg

-So, the solution is to set a base url and to use an absolute or relative path
+So, the solution is to set a base URL and to use an absolute or relative path

-Absolute using @asset
+Absolute using `@asset`
 ```html
 <img src='@asset("img/resource.jpg")' />
 ```